MihirGanguli-tech/nba-dashboard/README.md

 **Why GitHub Actions was abandoned for the daily refresh**

 Originally I planned the daily pipeline to run through Github Actions so that the pipeline was not depended on my computer.
-However, `stats.nba.com` appears to actively block cloud infrastructure IP ranges, causing consistent read timeouts.
-The pipeline remains on local Windows Task Scheduler.
+However, `stats.nba.com` blocks cloud infrastructure IP ranges, causing read timeouts.
+The pipeline remains local on Windows Task Scheduler.